RAndrew291/Discrete-Event-Simulation-Study/README.md

   - Open this directory with the terminal

-  - Compile the main simulation file 'Simulation.java' javac Simulation.java
+  - Compile the main simulation file 'Simulation.java' using: javac Simulation.java

-  - Run the simulation using
+  - Run the simulation using:
             java Simulation

 After running the simulation, metrics will be printed to the terminal, and the histograms will be produced.